 To be eligible for continued pursuit of a degree program in the college students must have met the minimum GPA's listed above for admission to the next level of study.
 Evaluations are made following the end of each academic year.
 Appeals for enrollment reinstatement must be directed to the Dean of Education.

 Working Students

 Working students should plan their academic load in view of the following limitations:

+Outside Work Academic Load

-Outside Work 34 or more hrs. a week 26 to 33 hrs. a week Academic Load
+34 or more hrs. a week Max.

-Max.
 10 credits/3 courses

+26 to 33 hrs. a week Max.
+13 credits